 Our instructors — who are theater professionals — teach a wide range of courses and electives and activities sure to engage any individual with an interest in performance.
 Beyond taking a theater class during your freshman year, there are a variety of elective course offerings and extracurricular opportunities in which you can further develop your craft.
 Prefer to work behind the scenes?
-You can learn the ropes from professional set, properties, lighting and sound designers.
+You can learn the ropes from professional set, properties, lighting, sound and costume designers.

 Our theater department stages multiple productions, including two plays, two musicals, a series of one-acts, a Public Speaking Competition and the Declamation Contest each year, giving you plenty of chances to experience the world of live performance in a variety of ways.
 Our proximity to Broadway serves as a two-way street: Not only can you attend plays regularly in New York City and Princeton, but you'll also learn from visiting actors, directors, musicians and producers each year.

-2021 marked the 153rd Annual Declamation Contest (and the very first virtual one!).
+2023 marked the 155th Annual Declamation Contest.
 An adjudicated performance open to all students, the "Dec" contest features 5-7 minute monologues, both comedic and serious, from plays, books and other forms of literature.

 Open to students in grades 10-12 and PG, the Fall Play explores temporary and classical works of theater.